-(2) Methods of integrating and unifying architectural and site design within land bays;

-(3) Proposed landscaping features;

-(4) Proposed public amenities;

-(5) Proposed recreational facilities and other common open space; and

-(6) Relationships of proposed uses and site design within the district to the land use classifications of the Comprehensive Plan and existing zoning in areas adjacent to the proposed planned development.

-(b)Historic sites and landmarks analysis: The applicant shall identify and address the potential effects or significant cultural resources (architectural, historical, and archaeological), and cemeteries or grave site: (b)Historic sites and landmarks analysis: The applicant shall identify and address the potential effects or significant cultural resources (architectural, historical, and archaeological), and cemeteries or grave site: in accordance with the requirements of subsections 58.3.12.8 and 58.3.12.9 and state how these effects will be mitigated.
-The applicant may be requested to conduct more detailed studies in historically or archaeologically sensitive areas should review of the application demonstrate the probable existence of such areas, and the need for their evaluation and protection. (c)Water and sanitary sewer: The applicant shall provide a plan to serve the proposed development adequately. (d)General open space plan: The applicant shall prepare a general open space plan.
-The plan shall identify proposed tree save areas, conservation areas, and buffer areas between potentially incompatibl uses and along the boundaries of the proposed planned development.
-The proposed method of bufferin shall be clearly articulated and shown on the master zoning plan.
-The general boundaries of the proposed open space areas shall also be shown on the master zoning plan.
-Town Planner may require the development analysis to address any or all of the following: (a)Transportation system analysis and plan: The applicant shall prepare a development phasing plan which identifies in what order and how proposed public utilities, public facilities and other improvements and amenities necessary to support the project will be constructed, dedicated, or reserved. (c)Architectural plan: The applicant shall submit an architectural plan that addresses building materials, building heights, site design amenities, parking, landscaping, etc. The plan shall also address any mean by which the applicant will ensure that such architectural plan would continue to govern development building heights, site design amenities, parking, landscaping, etc. The plan shall also address any mean by which the applicant will ensure that such architectural plan would continue to govern development through its completion.
+- (2) Methods of integrating and unifying architectural and site design within land bays; - (3) Proposed landscaping features; - (4) Proposed public amenities; - (5) Proposed recreational facilities and other common open space; and - (6) Relationships of proposed uses and site design within the district to the land use classifications of the Comprehensive Plan and existing zoning in areas adjacent to the proposed planned development. - (b) Historic sites and landmarks analysis: The applicant shall identify and address the potential effects on significant cultural resources (architectural, historical, and archaeological), and cemeteries or grave sites, in accordance with the requirements of subsections 58.3.12.8 and 58.3.12.9 and state how these effects will be mitigated.
+The applicant may be requested to conduct more detailed studies in historically or archaeologically sensitive areas should review of the application demonstrate the probable existence of such areas, and the need for their evaluation and protection. - (c) Water and sanitary sewer: The applicant shall provide a plan to serve the proposed development adequately. - (d) General open space plan: The applicant shall prepare a general open space plan.
+The plan shall identify proposed tree save areas, conservation areas, and buffer areas between potentially incompatible uses and along the boundaries of the proposed planned development.
+The proposed method of buffering shall be clearly articulated and shown on the master zoning plan.
+The general boundaries of the proposed open space areas shall also be shown on the master zoning plan. - 3.
+The Town Planner may require the development analysis to address any or all of the following: - (a) Transportation system analysis and plan: The applicant shall prepare a transportation study and plan, which shall include at a minimum the information required by subsections 58-4.10, and 58.3.12.4 of this Chapter. - (b) Development phasing plan: The applicant shall prepare a development phasing plan which identifies in what order and how proposed public utilities, public facilities and other improvements and amenities necessary to support the project will be constructed, dedicated, or reserved. - (c) Architectural plan: The applicant shall submit an architectural plan that addresses building materials, building heights, site design amenities, parking, landscaping, etc. The plan shall also address any means by which the applicant will ensure that such architectural plan would continue to govern development through its completion. - (d) Special or unique landscape treatments: The applicant shall submit plans and/or elevations of entry features and streetscapes proposed within the development. - 4.
+Additional conditions: The applicant shall also address other topics that may be deemed appropriate by the applicant or Town Planner.
+These may include but not be limited to proposals for affordable housing, pedestrian and bikeway systems, road improvements beyond those necessary to serve the project, park facilities and other improvements. - 5.
+The development analysis shall be considered by the planning commission in its decision whether to recommend and the Haymarket Town Council whether to grant or deny an application for rezoning to a planned development district.
+To the extent that the master zoning plan makes specific reference to one or more features of the development analysis, such features shall be deemed incorporated into the master zoning plan unless such reference clearly notes it is made only for illustrative purposes or exception to such incorporation is otherwise clearly and specifically taken.